 My dad had Masters tickets for decades and loved making the trek to Augusta National every year.
 When my mom was still alive, he would sometimes take her although her interest was mainly in how pretty the azaleas were.
 So I grew up hearing about the delicious pimento cheese at the Masters Golf Tournament.

-I finally had my own Masters experience a few years back and while I’m not a big golf fan, loved attending this iconic event.
+I finally had my own Masters experience a few years back and while I’m not generally a big golf fan, loved attending this iconic event.
 I stood about six feet from the (pre-sleazy) Tiger Woods and enjoyed hiking the impossibly green, perfectly manicured course from hole to hole, checking out the vast variety of clothing, which for men ranged from khaki shorts and polo shirts to … khaki pants and polo shirts.

 One of the best parts of attending, of course, is enjoying the dirt cheap food and beer.
 I don’t think the menu has ever changed much and includes barbecue and egg salad, ham and turkey sandwiches.
 Prices range from $1.50 to $3.00.
 Beer ranges from $4 for domestic to $5 for imported.
 That’s right — you can get a sandwich and beer for less than $6.

-But my favorite is the pimento cheese sandwich, available for $1.50.
 While some people consider golf to be a high-brow sport, pimento cheese is definitely not.
 Let’s start with the bread.
 No fancy-pants multi-grain, artisan loafs here.
 It’s white.
 (I’m resisting the urge to make a comment about the attendees at the tournament.)

 As for the recipe, well, there seems to be some mystery around it and no one has the real, true, official Masters recipe.
 Apparently it has been the source of controversy, leading to Pimento Gate in 2013.